bball07/User-Guides/AI-Ethics-&-Responsible-Use-Guide.md

 ## What is AI Ethics?

-**AI Ethics** is the practice of ensuring artificial intelligence systems are **designed, trained, and deployed responsibly** — in ways that respect **human rights, fairness, and accountability**.
+**AI Ethics** is the practice of ensuring artificial intelligence systems are **designed, trained, and deployed responsibly**, in ways that respect **human rights, fairness, and accountability**.

 It focuses on minimizing harm, promoting transparency, and keeping humans in control of automated decisions.
-Ethical AI ensures that technology benefits everyone — not just a select group — and aligns with social values, laws, and moral principles.
+Ethical AI ensures that technology benefits everyone, not just a select group, and aligns with social values, laws, and moral principles.

 > In short: *AI ethics bridges technology and humanity.*